Shriram96/some-app/docs/template-requirements.md

 One Claude Code Command is included.
 You should create moreas your product evolves.

-- `/check` -> Checks everything meets `docs/architecture-guide.css` , runs `npm run check:all` and fixes any problems.
+- `/check` -> Checks everything meets `docs/architecture-guide.css` , runs `pnpm run check:all` and fixes any problems.

 ## Other Boilerplate Bits